 If you have questions about obtaining a DC Marriage License, or are a current customer needing an update on the status of your submitted application, please contact us as soon as possible.

 We are still able to obtain regular certified copies and “triple seal” copies of marriage licenses, but the process takes longer than usual and no “expedited” service is presently available since we cannot physically enter the DC Marriage Bureau.
 If you are ordering a service which includes certified copies, we will process the request with the court immediately following your marriage.
 As soon as we receive the certified copies back from the court, they will be mailed directly to you.

-Apostille Marriage License authentication services are currently taking approximately 3 months to obtain once we submit triple seal certified copies to the the Office of Authentications.
+Apostille Marriage License authentication services are currently taking approximately two weeks to obtain once we submit triple seal certified copies to the the Office of Authentications.

 If you are in what the DC Marriage Bureau deems to be an “emergency” situation (according to the latest court guidance this includes health insurance, birth of a child, and immigration) and